klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 kubectl get deployment orders-service -n orders-service -o=jsonpath="{.status.readyReplicas}"
 ```

-5. Deploy the Kubernetes Service in the "orders-service" Namespace to allow other Kubernetes resources to communicate with your microservice.
+5. Deploy the Kubernetes Service in the "orders-service" namespace to allow other Kubernetes resources to communicate with the new microservice.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kyma-project/examples/master/orders-service/deployment/orders-service-service.yaml